oceanprotocol-archive/dev-ocean/doc/sla.md

 ![Ocean Relay](img/SLA_OceanRelay.png)

-We can decompose the relay into smaller building blocks:
+The relay could be divided into smaller building blocks:

 - Ocean Event Listener subscribes to specific events where the event type `event.args.type == 'relay'`.
 This means that this event will be consumed by the ocean relay in which will be routed to another blockchain network.